 Garrison weather delays and closures

-Stuttgart’s on-post road condition status is determined by the Military Police and posted online by the IOC.
+Stuttgart’s on-post road condition status is determined by the Military Police and posted online by the Installation Operations Center.
 Personnel can expect a notification via the ALERT messaging system.
-Notifications are also posted to the IMCOM-E Road Conditions webpage, announced on AFN Stuttgart, and on the USAG Garrison App and Facebook page.
+Notifications are also posted to the IMCOM-Europe Road Conditions webpage, announced on AFN Stuttgart, and on the USAG Garrison App and Facebook page.

 DoDEA schools weather delays and closures